 2. Increasing Your Brand Loyalty

 There is no doubt that when we’re browsing for a new product, we start our search with the brands we already know.
-This happens both consciously and subconsciously, because it’s simply safer to bet on a provider we know.
-You can see this is in almost all markets, from clothes, to electronics, to fast food.
+This happens consciously and subconsciously because it’s safer to bet on a provider we know.

-Providing good customer care is a major deciding factor when it comes to brand loyalty.
-Imagine you want to buy new shoes, you will automatically think of the shop where you had the best shopping experience, even before thinking where you last found the best shoes you got.
+Providing good customer care is a major deciding factor regarding brand loyalty.
+Imagine you want to buy new shoes; you will automatically think of the shop where you had the best shopping experience, even before thinking where you last found the best shoes you got.

 3. Free Advertisement

 It all starts with the way you treat your customers.
-In the end, if you provide them with good customer care and an overall positive experience they will spread the word.
-Meaning, your clients can become free brand ambassadors if treated right.
+Ultimately, they will spread the word if you provide them with good customer care and an overall positive experience.
+This means your clients can become free brand ambassadors if treated right.

 4. Increasing Revenue

 Customer service isn’t just about smiling and being polite, although that’s a start.
-It’s a set of skills that everyone working in the customer care team needs to perfect.
-But before learning how to react with customers it’s important to learn how to read the customer.
+It’s a set of skills that everyone in the customer care team needs to perfect.
+But before learning how to react to customers, learning how to read the customer is important.

 Types of Customers